Henderson Inlet Community Shellfish Farm

 The Henderson Inlet Community Shellfish Farm offers community members opportunities to connect directly with Puget Sound in the Henderson Inlet and Nisqually Reach watersheds through volunteer opportunities at routine work parties, Oyster Gardening Workshops, and Nearshore Educational Tours.

-Work Parties: All work parties are hosted at the Henderson Inlet Community Shellfish Farm.
+Saturday Shellfish Experience (SSEs): All SSEs are hosted at the Henderson Inlet Community Shellfish Farm.
 Our tasks vary and can consists of harvesting and sorting oysters for market, or planting oyster seed; Regardless, we always celebrate the bounty of clean water by enjoying some briney Henderson Pacifics on the grill with good company.

 Oyster Gardening Workshops: At these 2 hour long workshops at the Farm, community members can participate in a free shellfish gardening seminar to learn the basics to gardening shellfish on their tidelands.
 The seminars are led by PSRF staff and aquaculture experts.
 At the workshop, participants can purchase at cost the necessary materials and seed to start gardening right away!
-Space is limited at these workshops, so please RSVP to Derek@restorationfund.org
+Space is limited at these workshops, so please sign up ahead of time by emailing firstname.lastname@example.org or calling 360-209-2044

 For more information about this project or to get involved, please contact Derek King at email@example.com